supersuryaansh/The-Devfolio-Project/README.md

 # The-Devfolio-Project
 Largest ever data set of Devfolio hackathons, sponsors, projects and much more.
+Scraped from 60K+ Devfolio pages and hackathons.

 ### Data set date: 21 July 2024